 - Q: I received a scholarship from my high school, civic organization, or other organization.
-How will this scholarship affect the financial aid package from the University of Richmond? - A: At Richmond, such scholarships first replace the Self-Help portion of the need-based financial aid package.
-Once this portion of the package is fully replaced, Richmond will reduce need-based grants and scholarships to keep the total financial aid amount from exceeding demonstrated need. - Q: I did not receive a merit scholarship this year.
-Are there scholarships I can apply for in future years? - A: Yes, there are a limited number of endowed scholarships available, mostly through academic departments.
-Information on these scholarships is available at financialaid.richmond.edu/types-of-aid/merit-based/current-scholarships.html.
+How will this scholarship affect the financial aid package from the University of Richmond? - A: At Richmond, such scholarships received by a student will first replace the Self-Help portion of the need-based financial aid package.
+However, once this portion of the package is fully replaced, Richmond will reduce need-based grants and scholarships in order to keep the total financial aid amount from exceeding demonstrated need.
+Financial aid regulations prevent a student who is receiving any need-based aid from receiving aid (from all sources) in excess of their demonstrated eligibility for needbased aid.

+Q: I did not receive a merit scholarship this year.
+Are there scholarships I can apply for in future years?

+A: There are a limited number of endowed scholarships available, mostly through academic departments.
+Information on these scholarships is available at financialaid.richmond.edu/undergrad/scholarships. html.

-Q: How do I determine what I will owe?
+Q: How do I figure out what I will owe?

 A: The amount you will be billed each term will include tuition, room, and board.
-Room and board charges depend on the type of room and meal plan you select.
-Entering students can use the Cost Worksheet, included with the award notification, to help estimate the amount they will owe after taking into account their financial aid offer.
+Room and board charges will depend on the type of room and meal plan selected.
+Entering students can use the Cost and Comparison Worksheet, included with the award notification, to help them estimate the amount they will owe after taking into account their financial aid award.